What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 V2 in the 4th intercostal space at the left edge of the sternum

-V3 midway between V2 and V4
+V3 halfway between V2 and V4

 V4